carolFR13/optical-transmittance-study/README.md

-# Analysis of optical transmitance in FTIR
+# Analysis of optical transmittance in FTIR

 This code is intended to analyse two different sets of measurements where we study the frustrated total internal reflection (FTIR).